 I guess the first query should address the issue of whether to own Bitcoin in the first place.
 In various corners of the world, the legitimacy and future of Bitcoin is what concerns those looking to buy it.
 For every article making the case for Bitcoin’s future, there is the argument that Bitcoin is just a flash in the pan and will collapse and become worthless.
 As of January 14, 2018, Bitcoin is worth $13,508.00 with a 52-week high of $19,843.00 and a low of $817.00.
 Looking at these statistics should give everyone pause who might decide to trade their dollars for Bitcoin.

 Countries such as South Korea are in the process of banning the trade of the cryptocurrency to stop speculation, with China trying to close the operations that produce (mining) Bitcoin.
 These decisions have had a negative affect on the currency which has seen a sharp decline from its 52-week high.
 Does this portend the crash of Bitcoin or signify the influence and future domination of this new era of payments and currency?

 Now to the question of Bitcoin’s usability and security for online gambling.
 Bitcoin is a great way to anonymously and without fees, or very minimal fees, to transfer and withdraw money for online gambling play.
 Credit Cards, Bank Transfers and others seem to always create problems when being used for online gambling and are many times acting on behest of certain government rules and regulations.
 Online casinos are also demanding more and more financial and personal information from their players, which to some could be a potential for identity fraud.

 Bitcoin also provides quick transactions which enable the player to receive money and move the money from one destination to the other.
-Also, there are other crypto-currencies which are becoming popular, and will hopefully “persuade” online casinos to offer many crypto-currency forms of payment.
+Also, there are other crypto-currencies which are becoming popular, and will hopefully “persuade” online casinos like Bitstarz to offer many crypto-currency forms of payment.